 Trello is awesome for everything

-The other week, I was introduced to Trello for the first time by this tweet and I fell in love.
+The other week, I was introduced to Trello for the first time when Nick Craver shared a link to his public Trello board, and I fell in love.

-Basically, Nick uses Trello to gauge what people would like to hear about.
+Basically, Nick uses Trello to gauge what people would like to hear about on the Stack Overflow blog.
+You can see his board here.
 Later on when trying to figure out how to best organize the Microsoft Connect items about SQLPS, it occurred to me that Trello would be the perfect solution.
 And it is.

 The SQLPS Trello board worked out so well, that when the topic of getting overdue some improvements into SSMS was brought up, Microsoft suggested that setting up another board for SQL Server Management Studio might work well too.